SJ23 Tech Tip E03, (Updated 2016-10-25) Bob Schimmel

 Primary winch bonding.

-NOTE - All the bonding cables have green heat shrink at the lugs to denote grounding wire, a standard practice when only black cable is available.
-The cables will be secured in Spring to prevent movement and redressed to handle high current flow.
+NOTE - All the bonding cables have green heat shrink at the lugs to denote ground wire, an industry standard practice when only black cable is available.
+The cables were later secured to prevent movement and redressed to handle high current flow.
+All connections were crimped, soldered and insulated with sealed heat shrink and greased for corrosion protection.

 Mast to compression post to toe rail bonding.